XPMUser/XPMUser.github.io/README.md

 2. FastGameSpeed
 3. RebalancedBattles
 4. ImitationTitan
-5. Mathless
-6. ClassicFaces
+5. ClassicFaces
-7. ClassicFacesforBoys
+6. ClassicFacesforBoys
-8. Coyblush
+7. Coyblush

 Some mods might work or not work in some versions.